BeyondCombustion/beyondcombustion.github.io/README.md

 # Welcome to BeyondCombustion.net!
-#### An open source project under the MIT license for ents to collaborate and share information on dry herb vapes
+#### BeyondCombustion.net is an open source project under the MIT license for ents to collaborate and share information on dry herb vapes

 # Use the links below to help you navigate BeyondCombustion